Frogger: North America

 Sega/Gremlin was skeptical about Froggers earning potential in North America, as no other company had licensed the game.
 Also, an earlier game called Frogs that was developed there had flopped.
 It was believed that Eliminator would be the company's next big hit.
-Elizabeth Falconer, a market researcher at Sega/Gremlin, was tasked by Gremlin founder Frank Fogleman to check the company's library of video presentations to see if there was anything worth licensing, and she stumbled across Frogger.
+Elizabeth Falconer, a forecast analyst for 3M and a writer for Copley Press (San Diego Union-Tribune), was tasked by Gremlin founder Frank Fogleman to check the company's library of video presentations to see if there was anything worth licensing, and she stumbled across Frogger.
 Thinking the game deserved a chance in spite of being "cute", Falconer requested a licensing window for playtesting.
 She persuaded executives who denigrated Frogger as a "women and kids game" by reminding them of Pac-Man.
 Sega/Gremlin agreed to pay Konami $3,500 per day for a 60-day licensing window.
 A prototype was playtested at a San Diego bar and was so successful that distributors agreed to resell the game based on the test alone.

 Wanting to broaden the player base demographics, Jack Gordon, director of video game sales at Sega/Gremlin, noted that women shied away from the "shoot 'em ups" on the market, and that games like Frogger "filled the void".